Pa. woman accused in theft of Pelosi laptop on home release as judge cautions what looked like spy thriller may be domestic dispute

 “There is a lot of reason to be skeptical” of the allegations, federal public defender A.J.
 Kramer agreed, citing an ex-boyfriend against whom Williams is seeking a restraining order.
 “They are made by somebody who has vowed to take revenge on her.”

-Justice Department senior trial attorney Mona Sedky asked for release on condition that Williams stay off computers and the Internet, citing fresh concerns that she was destroying evidence.
+Justice Department senior trial attorney Mona Sedky asked for Williams’s release on the condition that she stay off computers and the Internet, citing fresh concerns that she was destroying evidence.
 Sedky also asked for a mental health screening out of “personal interest in the defendant’s safety and well-being.”

 Prosecutors did not make the requests lightly, Sedky said, but based on evidence learned since Williams’s arrest that she had deleted social media accounts and urged others on Discord — a gaming platform popular on the far right — to erase messages about Jan.
 6.